 As a mother, nonprofit executive, and successful businesswoman, I have dedicated my life to creating healthy communities and families.
 I have extensive training in public policy and public health from Columbia University, combined with a 15+ year career building strong organizations and communities.
-On the council, I champion San Mateo's values of inclusivity, prosperity and resilience bringiing together a broad-base of community support from all neighborhoods and across all of the traditional divides in our community.
+On the council, I champion San Mateo's values of inclusivity, prosperity and resilience.

 I know what is possible when communities come together, and I envision a future for all of us, that doesn't sacrifice what makes our City so special.
 We face generational social and economic challenges.
 Too many San Mateans are being left behind, priced out and excluded from our governance.